-The Learning and Wellbeing Framework supports state schools with creating positive school cultures and embedding student wellbeing in all aspects of school life through connecting the learning environment, curriculum and pedagogy, policies, procedures and partnerships for learning and life.
+The Student learning and wellbeing framework supports state schools with creating positive school cultures and embedding student wellbeing in all aspects of school life through connecting the learning environment, curriculum and pedagogy, policies, procedures and partnerships for learning and life.

 Schools are expected to demonstrate an explicit commitment to wellbeing and to communicate this commitment to their school community.

 A safe learning environment covers the physical and cyber spaces students engage in for school activities.
 Schools develop school wide rules and consequences in collaboration with their school community.
 A positive learning environment supports students' personal and social development and staff wellbeing.
 Schools provide rich learning environments that are open, respectful, caring and safe.

 Schools build the foundations for wellbeing and lifelong learning through curriculum embedding personal and social capabilities (self-awareness, self-management, social awareness and social management) in the implementation of the P-12 curriculum, assessment and reporting framework.

 As part of the whole school's curriculum, schools provide age-appropriate drug and alcohol education that reinforce public health and safety messages; HIV, Hepatitis C and sexuality transmissible infections education as part of a broader sexuality and relationships education program; and ensure CPR for Life in schools skills training is provided to all Year 10 and 12 students.

 Schools acknowledge the positive impact that a meaningful relationship between teacher and students can have on students' academic and social outcomes.
 Schools enact a pedagogical framework that reflects the Pedagogical Framework expectations and principles.